Cistus incanus 101

 How long should I boil my Cistus tea?

 We’re asked this question a lot.
 Please don’t boil your tea!
-Boil the water for your tea, then wait about a minute and a half before you use that water to brew tea.
+Boil the water for your tea, then wait about a minute and a half before you use that water to brew your tea.

 Can I make or warm my tea in the microwave?